The Genetic Circuit Board of your Brain

-The millions of activities that go on in the brain contribute to our thoughts, emotions, love, consciousness, and so on.
+The millions of activities in the brain contribute to our thoughts, emotions, love, consciousness, and so on.

-Millions of brain cells or neurons transmit the brain activities or signals.
+Millions of brain cells or neurons transmit brain activities or signals.

 So for effective brain activity, the brain cells must function well.

 Each cell has DNA with thousands of genes.
-And if you have “normal” genes, your brain cells function normally.
+And if you have “normal” genes, your brain cells usually function.